-Just after a few days coming back from Jordan, I was missing already the beautiful places visited and the amazing people meet.
+Just after a few days of returning from Jordan, I was already missing the beautiful places I visited and the amazing people I met.

-It’s always difficult to explain in detail why a particular trip has been amazing but this is especially true for Jordan.
+It’s always difficult to explain in detail why a particular trip has been amazing, but this is especially true for Jordan.
 Why?
-Because, due to his position in the middle east, many think that Jordan is quite a dangerous country, as for this reason, no matter what you say, they’ll stick to this idea.
-But as I wrote here, Jordan is really a safe country to visit.
+Because of his position in the Middle East, many think that Jordan is quite a dangerous country, so no matter what you say, they’ll stick to this idea.
+But as I wrote here, Jordan is a safe country to visit.

-All I can say is that Jordan really surprised me: I didn’t expect this country to be so beautiful!
+I can only say that Jordan surprised me: I didn’t expect this country to be so beautiful!

-If you want to know why you should visit Jordan keep reading the article.
-If you are already convinced but are looking for information on what to see and do in Jordan, do not miss my travel guide.
+If you want to know why you should visit Jordan, keep reading the article.
+If you are convinced but are looking for information on what to see and do in Jordan, do not miss my travel guide.